vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

 `zx_mbmq_multiop()` does the following:

-*   Do `zx_mbo_write()` to write the message specified by `buf` into the MBO specified by `mbo` (which may be an MBO handle or a CalleesRef handle).
+*   Do `zx_mbo_write()` to write the message specified by `buf` into the MBO specified by `mbo` (which may be a CallersRef or CalleesRef handle).
 *   Send message:
     *   If `is_req` is true, do `zx_channel_send()` to send `mbo` on